argrelay/argrelay/docs/dev_notes/top_todos.md

         4. Implement `fill_control` to provide default values.
         5. S3: Last search is to see if default values singled out envelope (or more values) - these can be colored separately from singled-out (as they singled out by defaults).
     REGISTER
+    *   Try to reduce number of search requests (e.g.) file it as known issue to fix.
+        REGISTER

+    *   Explain mental model:
+        *   Interpreter searches specific `data_envelope`-s of specific `envelope_class`.
+        *   The search continues by narrowing down candidate list to one or none.
+        *   If found, the search switches to next `envelope_class`.
+        *   What context (list of type-value-source) is transferred from previous object type search to the next one is up to interpreter.

     TODO: document with examples (on how search works) for each step:
     *   TODO: `search_control`